Exactness property of Breuil-Kisin functors and Bloch-Kato Selmer groups: Introduction

 \subsection{Acknowledgment}

 We would like to thank Adrian Iovita for many helpful discussions; Theorem \ref{thm:cupproduct} in particular was largely inspired by his ideas.
-We also thank Tong Liu for several discussions regarding (non-)exactness of various functors.
+We also thank Tong Liu for his interest in our work, and for several discussions regarding (non-)exactness of various functors.
 His work \cite{Liu08} played a particularly important role in the genesis of this article.
+We are also grateful to Bhargav Bhatt and Preston Wake for contributing interesting comments that improved the quality of the paper.
 The third named author would like to thank Arthur-C\'{e}sar Le Bras, Carlo Gasbarri, Pierre Guillot and Sacha Ikonicoff for helpful discussions.

 The second named author's research was partially supported by the NSF grant DMS-2302196.
 The third named author's research was partially funded by the French National Research Agency (ANR) under the project ANR-25-CE40-7869-01.